maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="bye"></a>
 ### `BYE`

 `BYE` originates with Dartmouth BASIC where it exits the BASIC program and logs the user off of the system.
+It matched the `HELO` command which performed a login, but `HELO` was not properly part of BASIC itself.
 Its effect in other dialects was varied; in Atari BASIC for instance, it exits to Memo Pad.
 In RetroBASIC, `BYE` simply exits the program in the same fashion as `END`.

+#### Variations:

+Later IBM PC dialects used `SYSTEM` instead of  `BYE`, exiting to the DOS shell.

 <!-- TOC --><a name="clr-and-clear"></a>
-### `CLR` and `CLEAR`
+### `CLEAR` and `CLR`

-Clears the stored values of all variables and resets the dimensions of all arrays. `CLEAR` is an alternative spelling seen in a few dialects, but in others this may clear the screen, perform a `NEW`, or offer various parameters to clear certain items and leave others.
+Clears the stored values of all variables and resets the dimensions of all arrays, resets the `DATA` pointer, and clears the runtime stack, thereby resetting all `GOSUB`s and `FOR...NEXT` loops.
+These same actions are performed when `RUN` is invoked, but `CLEAR` can be called within a program. `CLR` is a common abbreviation, seen primarily in AppleSoft, Commodore and Atari BASIC.
+This was changed from earlier Microsoft dialects, like BASIC-80, which used `CLEAR`.

+Some dialects allow a parameter to be passed to define how much memory to reserve for string storage.
+Examples included BASIC-80 and TRS-80 Level II.
+This is not supported in RetroBASIC, which has (effectively) unlimited memory.

+#### Variations:

+Wang BASIC offers a number of variations on `CLEAR`.
+Using `CLEAR` by itself performs a `NEW`. `CLEAR P` removes all the lines of the program but leaves the variables intact.
+Line numbers can follow the P, in which case only the range of lines between (and including) those numbers will be removed. `CLEAR V` clears variables, performing the same action as `CLEAR` in other dialects, and `CLEAR N` does the same but only for those variables not previously declared "common".
+These variations are used to allow one program to call another at runtime, a feature that most dialects that support this implement using the `CHAIN` command.

+The TRS-80 allows a single numeric expression as a parameter.
+If present, it sets aside that amount of memory for storing strings.

+Amstrad CPC BASIC offers the `ERASE` variation which is a `CLEAR` that is applied to a list of variables.

+BBC BASIC also offers `OLD`, which recovers an accidentally `NEW`ed program, which occurred all too easily by pressing the system reset key.
+On most other dialects that had an `OLD`, like Dartmouth, it was the equivalent of `LOAD`.

 <!-- TOC --><a name="cls"></a>
 ### `CLS`